coffeeandsecurity/DakshSCRA/README.md

 ### Example Usage

-Examples:
+📝 Note:

-- `-f` is optional.
-If not specified, it will default to the corresponding filetypes of the selected rule.
+-f (file types) is optional.
+If not specified, DakshSCRA uses the default file types for the selected platform(s).

 ```
 # Specify platforms with '-r' (single or multiple) for platform-specific rules: